seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 **Parameters:**

 - ``(NSURL*) assetURL`` - NSURL to the audio file
 - ``(NSString*) songName`` -  the song name to be played.
-The songName is used internally to save the temporary PCM file generated from the original audio file
+The songName is used internally to save the temporary PCM file generated from the original audio file.
-- ``(BOOL) resumeFlag`` -  a boolean specifying if the playback should resume from the playback time when paused or stopped in the previous playback.
-When starting a song from the beginning, resumeFlag must be false.
+- ``(BOOL) resumeFlag`` -  a boolean specifying if the playback should resume from the point where it was paused in the previous playback.
+When you want to start a song from the beginning, resumeFlag must be false.
+If the previous playback was stopped not paused, then the playback will start from the beginning even with resumeFlag true.

 **Returns:**
 	``BOOL`` - boolean value indicating success or failure